ImarisWolf/MagicListMaker/MagicListMaker/Docs/tests/tests.md

 ### Other options testings
 **Check:**
-+ handleMultiNames works according to default if the handleMultiNames option isn't set;
-+ works correctly when handleMultiNames is on;
++ works correctly when handleMultiNames is on; `01`
 + works correctly when handleMultiNames is off;
++ handleMultiNames works according to default if the handleMultiNames option isn't set; `03`

 ### Sorting and grouping testings
 **Check:**